A theory of generalized Lam\'e curves: Geometry of generalized Lam e curves

-\begin{remark} When $n>0$, $h$ is uniquely determined by $\{\mathbf{a}\}$.
-The projection of $\mathcal{Y}_{\mathbf{n}}(\mathbf{p};\tau)$ to $\Sym^nE \cong \Sym^n(\mathbb{C} / \Lambda)$ is isomorphic to $Y_{\mathbf{n}}(\mathbf{p};\tau)$.
-When $n=0$, there is no constraint on $h$. \end{remark} \begin{remark}[Comparison between complex analytic and algebraic category] We briefly recall the complex analytic and algebraic constructions of the universal vector extension (see \cite[Examples~2.1 and 2.2]{Fonseca_Mattes_2025} for more details).
+A GLE could have different types of generalized Lam\'e curve on it.
+For each $i$, we have a freedom of choosing $n_i$ or $-n_i-1$.
+The only condition is that the total weight $n \geq 0$. \end{remark} \begin{remark}[Comparison between complex analytic and algebraic category] We briefly recall the complex analytic and algebraic constructions of the universal vector extension (see \cite[Examples~2.1 and 2.2]{Fonseca_Mattes_2025} for more details).
 In the complex analytic category, the universal vector extension is conveniently describe as:

 In algebraic category, it is constructed by

 The class $e$ is chosen as the identity of the extension space

 To make the relation precise, consider two affine open sets $U_0 = E \setminus \{O\}$ and $U_1 = E \setminus \{P\}$ (where $P=(x_P,y_P)$ with $y_P \neq 0$) trivializing $E^{\natural}$.
 With fiber coordinates $t_0$ and $t_1$, the bundle is glued over $U_0 \cap U_1$ via the non-trivial \v{C}ech 1-cocycle: